serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 * `/app/Objects/Query.php` = PHP Class that holds pdo queries of our CRUD operations.

-You also need to instantiate `Query` object and complete the `addressbook/index.php`
+You also need to apply `all oop concepts` from week lesson in this mini project.

 # Finished